cosinekitty/astronomy/source/c/README.md

 By convention for twilight time calculations, the altitude is not corrected for atmospheric refraction.
 This is because the target altitudes are below the horizon, and refraction is not directly observable.

 `Astronomy_SearchAltitude` is not intended to find rise/set times of a body for two reasons: (1) Rise/set times of the Sun or Moon are defined by their topmost visible portion, not their centers.
 (2) Rise/set times are affected significantly by atmospheric refraction.
-Therefore, it is better to use [`Astronomy_SearchRiseSet`](#Astronomy_SearchRiseSet) to find rise/set times, which corrects for both of these considerations.
+Therefore, it is better to use [`Astronomy_SearchRiseSetEx`](#Astronomy_SearchRiseSetEx) to find rise/set times, which corrects for both of these considerations.

 `Astronomy_SearchAltitude` will not work reliably for altitudes at or near the body's maximum or minimum altitudes.
 To find the time a body reaches minimum or maximum altitude angles, use [`Astronomy_SearchHourAngleEx`](#Astronomy_SearchHourAngleEx).